• Home

 2. Decide on an classroom escape room theme

 This is the fun part!
-Your theme could be seasonal, for example based around Halloween.
-Christmas, or summer, or it could be something that could be played all year round such as space, detectives, dinosaurs or treasure maps.
+When thinking about escape room ideas, your theme could be seasonal, for example based around Halloween, Christmas, or summer, or it could be something that could be played all year round such as space, detectives, dinosaurs or treasure maps.
 You could even base it around a novel you are studying as a class.
 It could also be based on a historical era, for example Romans or medieval castles.

 3. Set the scene